LONDON - A British university has been fined after students were given enough caffeine for 300 cups of coffee in a botched science experiment.

 Two students were left fighting for their lives following the experiment at Northumbria University in north-east England.

-The university, which has more than 30,000 students and a budget of almost £250 million, had switched from using caffeine tablets to powder, which meant supervision was vital, Mr Farrer said.
+The university, which has more than 30,000 students and a budget of almost £250 million, had switched from using caffeine tablets to powder, which, he said, meant supervision was vital.

 The court was told about a catalogue of errors that led to the overdose, said the Telegraph.
 This included the calculation being done on a mobile phone, the decimal point being put in the wrong place and there being no risk assessment for the test.